DJV7893/stock-analysis/README.md

         Cells(4 + i, 2).Value = tickerVolumes(i)
         Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1

-The changes in the script resulted in a significant decrease in run time for both output tables.
-For both the 2017 and 2018 stock data the run time of the code was reduced from .52 seconds to .11 seconds.
+The changes in the script resulted in a significant decrease in execution time for both output tables.
+For both the 2017 and 2018 stock data the execution time of the code was reduced from .52 seconds to .11 seconds.

 <img width="536" alt="Run_Time_2017s" src="https://user-images.githubusercontent.com/99817571/156822048-c46e6226-2c8f-40f6-9b14-7efec48fa1f4.png">